-The interests identified as Un-Listed Buildings of Local Historic Interest of Architectural importance (as set out in the Sibson Conservation Area Appraisal dated January 2008).
-These interests have all been determined to be Features of Local Heritage Interest by virtue of them having already been identified in the Appraisal as being of local historic interest.
+The interests identified as buildings of Local Historic Interest of Architectural importance (as set out in the Sibson Conservation Area Appraisal dated January 2008).
+These interests have all been determined to be Local Heritage Assets by virtue of them having already been identified in the Appraisal as being of local historic interest.
 A further analysis was also separately undertaken by the Neighbourhood Planning Group.
-The full list, Conservation Area Appraisal itself and the separate analysis can be viewed on the Neighbourhood Plan website.
+A list of these assets can be found in Schedule 1 to this Appendix 3 below and the assets themselves are identified on the map adjacent to Policy 7 entitled 'Local Heritage Assets- designated and non-designated assets in Sibson (Appendix 3 Schedule 1)'.
+A brief justification explaining the characteristics of the assets and basis for protection is also set out in Schedule 1 to this Appendix 3 below.